debersonpaula/AngularExample/README.md

 ## Run the application in Development mode

-This command will run in development mode and will watch for any changes in src folder, both for frontend (Angular) and for backend (/src/server):

-`npm run dev`
+To run server for backend (will run at port 3000):
+`node server`

+To run angular application for frontend (will run at port 4200):
+`ng serve`